Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/GRUB1.png)
 **Figure 94** GRUB 1 which is the GRUB legacy.

-You can see that in my case the GRUB menu doest contain any other option except centOS 6, I want to show you how this is done, so for that case I download Ubuntu 9 which contain GRUB legacy, I also will install Windows XP on my virtual machine and I will create two partition which one of them will contain the Linux and the other will be Windows, please note that windows contain some different boot loader but this is beyond the scope of our LPIC2 exam.
+You can see that in my case the GRUB menu doesn't contain any other option except centOS 6, I want to show you how this is done, so for that case I download Ubuntu 9 which contain GRUB legacy, I also will install Windows XP on my virtual machine and I will create two partition which one of them will contain the Linux and the other will be Windows, please note that windows contain some different boot loader but this is beyond the scope of our LPIC2 exam.

 If you want to do this exercies on you virtual machine you can download Ubuntu 9 from the following URL: http://old-releases.ubuntu.com/releases/9.04/ubuntu-9.04-desktop-i386.iso